 Inactivity Fees

 Some brokers charge inactivity fees if your trading account remains dormant for a specified period.
-These fees can be a fixed monthly amount and can eat into your trading capital if you don’t trade regularly.
+These fees can be fixed monthly and can eat into your trading capital if you don’t trade regularly.
 Check the broker’s policy on inactivity fees and consider how often you plan to trade.

 Withdrawal Fees